 • Due to increased risks, they will not rent bikes if it has recently snowed in the park.

-Be aware, this adventure demands preparation and is not for the faint of heart.
+This adventure demands preparation and is not for the faint of heart.
 Unpredictable weather is part of the deal.
-Pack layers, proper gear, and check road conditions regularly.
-Services are extremely limited in the park during this time, and most rental shops will not be available to rescue riders if the unexpected occurs such as a flat tire.
+Pack layers and proper gear, and check road conditions regularly.
+Services are extremely limited in the park during this time, and most rental shops will not be available to rescue riders if the unexpected occurs, such as a flat tire.
 Be equipped and have the knowledge to work with the unpredictable.

 Yellowstone is wild.
 Bears, elk, bison, and other wildlife share the roads.
-Maintain a safe distance, carry bear spray, and travel during daylight hours only.
-Remember, cell service is limited, so plan for self-sufficiency and be prepared for potential delays.
-Understand your limits.
-Visitors should only ride as far as in as they can safely turn around and make the ride back, accounting for potential headwinds.
+Maintain a safe distance, carry bear spray, and travel during daylight hours.
+Cell service is limited.
+Plan for self-sufficiency and be prepared for potential delays.
+Know your limits.
+Visitors should only ride as far as they can safely turn around and make the ride back. (accounting for potential headwinds).